alan-turing-institute/ADViCE/content/community-guidelines/how-to-contribute.md

 You can read our [README](./README.md) file to find details and the next milestones in the project.
 You can also read different issues in this repository and comment where you would like to be involved.

-🎉 It's my life's mission to enable reproducibility in data science and research
+🎉 It's my professional interests to work on topics related to AI for decarbonisation
 ---

-Please share feedback on the contents proposed for setting up an online collaborative repository for data science and research.
+Please share feedback on the contents proposed.
 You are encouraged to review the material as we collaboratively develop them and get involved where you can.
 Please open a GitHub issue to suggest a new topic, contribute code, or let us know about errors/bugs.

 🛠 I am ready to contribute